 During Epi-LASIK, the excimer laser can be programmed to deliver a standard laser treatment (ablation) or a customized, wavefront-guided ablation, like those used in wavefront LASIK.

 Though vision recovery takes longer after Epi-LASIK than after LASIK and there is more post-operative discomfort, Epi-LASIK may be the better choice for you—especially if you have a profession or hobby that increases the chance of being hit in the eye (e.g., soldier, police officer, boxer or racquet sports enthusiast)—because there's no risk of a LASIK-style flap being dislodged weeks, months or years after surgery.

 Cost of Epi-LASIK

-The costs associated with Epi-LASIK are comparable LASIK cost.
+At $1,500 to $2,500 per eye, the cost associated with Epi-LASIK is comparable with the cost of LASIK.
 Because Epi-LASIK is considered an elective surgical procedure, the costs associated with the surgery typically are not covered by health insurance.

 You can lower your surgical costs by setting up a Health Savings Account (HSA) at your bank or contributing to flexible health benefits program at work.

 Many refractive surgeons also offer financing programs that allow you to pay for the procedure over time at attractive interest rates or interest-free over a limited time frame.